United Workers Union

 The United Workers Union (UWU) is an Australian trade union.
 Described as the biggest blue-collar union in Australia, the UWU covers more than 150,000 workers within over 45 industries, including warehousing, defence, hospitality, health, disability support, early childhood education, aged care, logistics and supermarket supply, cleaning, security, farming, manufacturing, and market research.
-The union is the result of a merger of two unions: United Voice and the National Union of Workers.
-It is a member of the Labor Left.
+The union is the result of the 2019 merger of two Australian trade unions: United Voice and the National Union of Workers.
+The United Workers Union is a member of the Labor Left.

 The union is unique in its structure, having only one centralised federal branch which is not separated into state branches.

 History

 In 2018, plans began to merge the two the unions United Voice and National Union of Workers.
 In June 2019, the Fair Work Commission approved a vote on the proposed merger between the two unions held in August 2019.
 On 30 August 2019 the Australian Electoral Commission declared the result of the vote, with just over 95% of members supporting the amalgamation.